 While millions of Americans struggle with the reality of mental health conditions– whether they themselves have mental health conditions or their loved ones, the background and identity of an individual can make access to mental health treatment much more difficult.

 In many minority communities, mental health problems are increased by less access to care, cultural stigma, and are more likely to use emergency departments (minorities are more likely to reach an extreme point like suicidality, panic attacks, heart attacks, due to mental health issues).

 Minorities are less likely to receive diagnosis and treatment for their mental illness, have less access to mental health services, and often receive a poorer quality of mental health care.

 Studies suggest that racial minority groups and sexual minority groups show higher levels of anxiety, depression, suicidal tendencies, post-traumatic stress disorder (PTSD), and other mental health disorders.
 This can be explained by society’s deep-rooted prejudice towards such stigmatized minority groups.
-In many cases, this causes major feelings of rejection, estrangement, and harassment amongst these communities.
+In many cases, this causes major feelings of rejection, estrangement, and harassment in these communities.

-Despite advances in health equity, disparities in mental health care continue.
-It is also the case that in minority and marginalized communities, mental health is often considered a taboo, weakness, or something a higher power will heal.
+Despite advances in health equity, disparities in mental health care continue over time.
+It is also the case that in minority and marginalized communities, mental health is often considered a taboo, a weakness, or something a higher power will heal.
 For many of these reasons, in 2008, July was named National Minority Mental Health Awareness Month!

 While many may assume that this month focuses on the ethnic, cultural, or racial, underrepresented populations of America, this month also includes others who are overlooked when it comes to mental health treatment.
 This includes but is not limited to religious groups, education levels, refugees, immigrants, and those who identify with the LGBTQ community.